 Freezing limes wedges, wheels, and halves

 Each of these cuts of lime can all freeze using the same method.
-This works the same as freezing kiwi.
+This works the same as freezing oranges or freezing kiwi.
 It essentially breaks down to cut, flash freeze, bag, deep freeze.
 What is flash freezing you ask?
 Let me tell you.

 When you flash freeze something you are just barely starting the freezing process.
 We leave them in the cold just long enough for any moisture on the surface or just below to harden.
 That makes it easier to store and use them later because they will not stick together.